 Goals: To gain a basic understand of how opportunity costs apply to everyday life.
+To have extra funds in case of emergencies, you might want to look into playing บาคาร่า online.

 1. Understand costs of goods and services comparatively.